-The final formula can be identified with the regularised form of the periodic delta function of period $\pi$ from Sato's hyperfunction theory.
-Adjusting the period with $2\pi/\mu_0$, we find the formula \eqref{periodic delta}.
-Note that the regularisation parameter of $S^2_\varepsilon$ is identified with the $\varepsilon$ in the present consideration, the latter is introduced to avoid singularities in the complex $z$-plane.
-Although the integration in the second Chern number $Q$ is real ones, the introducing of the complex $x_0$-plane is necessary to organise the structure of the delta function.
+This final expression can be identified, within Sato's hyperfunction theory, with the regularised periodic delta function of period $\pi$.
+Adjusting the period with $2\pi/\mu_0$, we obtain the formula \eqref{periodic delta}.
+Note that the regularization parameter of $S^2_\varepsilon$ is identified with the $\varepsilon$ introduced here to avoid singularities in the complex $z$-plane.
+Although the integration appearing in the second Chern number $Q$ is performed over real variables, the introduction of the complex $x_0$-plane is necessary to reveal the delta function structure of the integrand.